Dasha Burns: Career

 After graduating, through 2016, Burns worked as a media writer and strategist for a consulting agency, while writing opinion pieces for CNN.

 From May 2016, Burns worked as an associate producer and then producer for the NBC television morning news and talk program Weekend Today.
 In March 2019 she became a television reporter for NBC News, reporting from the field.
 In February 2022, Burns was promoted from the County to County project, to correspondent focusing on the 2022 United States elections in Pennsylvania and Ohio.

 In October 2022, Burns was the first journalist to have an in-depth face to face interview with Pennsylvania senatorial candidate John Fetterman since his stroke.
-National Review reported that Fetterman's wife, Gisele Barreto Fetterman, also accused the reporter of ableism and said that Burns should face "consequences" for the interview.
-After Fetterman debated Republican candidate Mehmet Oz, Fox News cited several people who said that Burns was owed an apology from Gisele Fetterman and members of the media.
+National Review reported that Fetterman's wife, Gisele Barreto Fetterman, accused the reporter of ableism and said that Burns should face "consequences" for the interview.
+After Fetterman debated Republican candidate Mehmet Oz, several members of the media said that Burns was owed an apology from Gisele Fetterman and members of the media.

+Burns will continue to serve as Politico's White House bureau chief while hosting Ceasefire.
+C-SPAN CEO Sam Feist has said the show will be a departure from the public affairs network's usual programming because it will focus on finding constructive solutions rather than emphasizing partisan differences.
+"At the end of the day, Americans and members of Congress agree more than they disagree,” said Feist when he announced Burns as host.
+“We just never see that on television, and you rarely see that on the floor of Congress.
+And I wanted to change that.”

 Personal life

 In March and April 2020, Burns shared her experience of missing work due to contracting the COVID-19 virus.

-She married her husband, Ben, in 2019.
+In 2019, she married Ben Winkel.